India rescuers search for missing climbers on Himalayan peak

-LUCKNOW, India (AP) — Rescuers on Sunday were trying to find eight mostly foreign mountaineers who went missing while attempting to scale India’s second-highest mountain, an official said.
+LUCKNOW, India (AP) — Rescuers on Sunday searched for eight mostly foreign mountaineers who went missing while attempting to scale India’s second-highest mountain, an official said.

 The team, led by British climber Martin Moran, began its ascent May 13 to summit up a previously unclimbed peak on Nanda Devi East at 6,477 meters (21,250 feet), according to Moran Mountain, Moran’s Scotland-based company.
 The team comprises four Britons, two Americans, an Australian and an Indian liaison officer.

-Vijay Kumar Jogdande, a civil administrator in northern India’s Uttarakhand state, said four other team members who stayed back at the second base camp were brought down Sunday.
+Vijay Kumar Jogdande, a civil administrator in northern India’s Uttarakhand state, said four other team members who had stayed back at the second base camp were brought down Sunday.

 He said the rescue operation, launched on Saturday, was called off Sunday due to bad weather.
 He said the search would resume on Monday, using tips provided by the four team members brought down from the base camp.

 Jogdande said trekking has been called off in the region due to inclement weather and an avalanche.
 “Choppers are carrying out sorties to bring back people from the base camp,” he said from Pithoragarh, a town 400 kilometers (250 miles) southwest of Lucknow city.